storyfeet/kuber_roles/readme.md

 *    namex: Filter Subjects whose name matches the given regex
 *    kind: Filter Subjects by whos type is in a Comma separeted list of Types "User,Group,ServiceAccount" Default is to include all.
-*    output: The type of outpuy "yaml" or "json" default "json"
+*    output: The type of output, either "yaml" or "json".
+Default is "json"
-*    sort : "alpha" "length" (default no sort)
+*    sort : "alpha" "length" Default is unsorted sort

+Currently the server reads the Kubernetes roles once at load, and then uses that set for the lifetime of the program.
+I have used a mutex for the loaded data though, so it should not be too much work to add a server that refreshes after a given timeout.